Quick take on UK online retail from a US perspective

 retailers are eyeing the US

+market.
 It's not just the other European markets that are of interest to

-online retailers within the UK.
+online retailers within the UK

-There was a great deal of interest in the Boden model: the company entered the US in 2002 and by 2008, was getting one-third of
+There was a great deal of interest in the Boden model: the company entered the US

 its revenues from the US